FKGC/SuperRL/README.md

 # SuperRL
-Source code for IJCAI2024 paper: Supervised Relational Learning with Selective Neighbor Entities for Few-Shot Knowledge Graph Completion
+Source code for ISWC2024 paper: Supervised Relational Learning with Selective Neighbor Entities for Few-Shot Knowledge Graph Completion(https://github.com/FKGC/SuperRL)

-Few-shot Knowledge Graph (KG) completion is a focus of current research, where each task aims at querying unseen facts of a relation given few-shot reference entity pairs.
-However, existing works overlook two catergories of neighbor entities significant to few-shot KG completion.
-In this work, we propose a cascaded embedding enhancement network SuperRL, where we design neighbor entity encoders to identify these crucial neighbor entities.
-Evaluation in link prediction on two public datasets shows that our approach achieves new state-of-the-art results with different few-shot sizes.
+Few-shot Knowledge Graph (KG) completion is a focus of current research, where each task aims at querying unseen facts of a relation given limited reference triplets.
+However, existing works overlook two categories of neighbor entities relevant to few-shot relations, resulting in ineffective relational learning for few-shot KG completion.
+In this work, we propose a supervised relational learning model (SuperRL) with these crucial neighbor entities, where we design a cascaded embedding enhancement network to capture directly and indirectly relevant entities for few-shot relations and provide supervision signals by jointly performing dual contrastive learning and metric learning.
+Evaluation in link prediction on two public datasets shows that our method achieves new state-of-the-art results with different few-shot sizes.

 # Requirements